Cursor Cmd-K Inline Edit Spinner Never Returns: Fix It

 • Save the file first; if the edit eventually lands, you do not want to lose other changes.

-• Know which model you selected for Cmd-K (it can differ from Composer’s model).
+• Know which model the Cmd-K popup is on (it can differ from Composer’s model).

 • Have a tiny scratch file ready to isolate context-size issues.